codyorr4-roblox/Osier-Framework/README.md

 # Initiating the server
-## Add a Server script any where you want
+## Add a Server script any where you need

 ```lua
 local server = require(game.ReplicatedStorage.Slim)